 The Convention on the Protection of the Rights of Migrant Workers and members of their Families (1990) refers to a person who "is to be engaged, is engaged or has been engaged in a remunerated activity in a State of which he or she is not a national" (Article 2.1), and to members of his/her family.
 As well as delineating the general human rights which such people should benefit from, the treaty clarifies that whether documented and in a regular and legal situation or not, discrimination should not be suffered in relation to the enjoyment of rights such as liberty and security, protection against violence or deprivation of liberty.

 The Convention on the Rights of Persons with Disabilities marks a groundbreaking shift not only in its definition of people with disabilities but also in their recognition as equal subjects with full and equal human rights and fundamental freedoms.
 The treaty clarifies the application of rights to such people and obliges states parties to make reasonable accommodation for people with disabilities in order to allow them to exercise their rights effectively, for example in order to ensure their access to services and cultural life.

 The Convention on Enforced Disappearances addresses a phenomenon which has been a global problem.
-The treaty prohibits the "arrest, detention, abduction or any other form of deprivation of liberty" (Article 2), whether by state agents or others acting with the states' acquiescence, and accepts no exceptional circumstances whatsoever for this refusal to acknowledge deprivation of liberty and the concealment of the fate and whereabouts of victims.
+The treaty prohibits the "arrest, detention, abduction or any other form of deprivation of liberty" (Article 2), whether by state agents or others acting with the states' acquiescence followed by a refusal to acknowledge the deprivation of liberty or by concealment of the fate or whereabouts of the disappeared person.
+It states that no exceptional circumstances whatsoever for this refusal to acknowledge deprivation of liberty and the concealment of the fate and whereabouts of victims.
 Its objective is to end this cynical ploy and attempt to inflict serious human rights violations and get away with it.